BigJuan12/The-Chase-data-analysis/README.md

 It appears that teams seem to do well at the start and end but not as well in the middle 40 seconds.
 Running a chi square test gives the p value of 0.26, not enough evidence to say that there is a difference.

-I wanted to see if there was much variation on an individual level.
+I wanted to see if there was a difference in how well individual teams did at different time periods.
 To do this I ran a G-test, the likelihood form of the chi-square test.
 I used this instead of the chi-square test because some of the counts for the time bins were very low and the chi-square tends be unreliable for low counts.

-The p value was 0.58, signifying very weak evidence that there was a difference between teams performance over the time bins however not enough to reject the null hypothesis.
+The p value was 0.058, signifying very weak evidence that there was a difference between teams performance over the time bins however not enough to reject the null hypothesis.

 ## Logistic regression to predict whether a player will make it through to final chase

 Working out whether to risk it for the high offer or play it safe and go with the lower offer is a dilema that all contestants on the Chase face.
-Predicting the probability of making it home with each offer is often what the contestants think about when deciding which offer to take.
+Predicting the probability of making it home with each offer is what the contestants have to keep in mind when deciding which offer to take.
 To model this, I used logistic regression with the features offer taken, age, and cash builder.
 I chose logistic regression because the features are likely independent and it assumes a linear relationship between the features and the odds it produces.
 I thought about using the chaser as a feature as well but I decided I didn't have enough data for this to be accurate as each chaser would roughly have 15 episodes of data each.
 I also concluded that all chasers are roughly similar in skill which would mean they would have little difference on a contestants chance of making it to the final chase.
 The model produced the following coefficients.

 | Feature      | Coefficient |
 | ------------ | ----------- |